superchris/stirtrek-2024/index.md

 - We don't need a build tool to use `live-template`
 - import maps are :fire:
 - let your browser resolve and fetch dependencies
-- jspm makes it ridonkulously easy
+- [jspm](https://jspm.io) makes it ridonkulously easy

 ---

-# Other other implementations of this pattern
+# If great artists steal, let's steal from the best...
-- LiveView (Elixir)
+## LiveView
-- LiveViewJS
-- Hotwire (kinda?)
-- LiveSvelte
+- The original
+- Elixir front to back
+- Client side is rendered in Elixir
+  - State diffs are pushed
+  - JS client lib re-renders

 ---

-# But is this actually viable?
+# Let's compare

+---

+# Is anyone using these ideas in production?
 - Heck yes
 - We've been building LiveView apps for a couple years
 - LiveState is newer but starting to catch on